Muneer44/CPT-NetSec/README.md

 Using secure protocols and preventing insecure protocols improves network security by encrypting communication, thereby safeguards against unauthorized access to sensitive information through potential attacks like eavesdropping.

 ![image](https://github.com/Muneer44/Network-Security/assets/117259069/471da4c5-b317-46f7-ae0d-55e32648d2fa)

+# Conclusion
+Through this project, I try to emphasize the importance of securing network infrastructure, protecting sensitive information, and optimizing network performance.
+By implementing robust security controls and utilizing advanced networking configurations the organizations can mitigate security risks and enhance the overall network resilience.

+**All together, this project has enhanced my knowledge of network security and gave me valuable insights into it's real-world implications.
+I continue to strive to educate myself further each day, and this is just one of the many practical projects I've worked on.
+You can view my portfolio [here](https://github.com/Muneer44/)**